johnpolacek/chicagotechevents.com/README.md

 To manage our email list and batch send to our subscribers, we will use [Mailchimp](https://mailchimp.com/) which has a convenient [free plan](https://mailchimp.com/pricing/) that will allow us to send emails to up to 2,000 subscribers.

-Sign up for an account, then set up a new email test.
+After you sign up for a Mailchimp account, create a new 1-column template.
+Run a build of the site, then open `public/email/index.html` and grab all the markup in `#emailTemplate` to paste into the template body.

+You can then save the template and send test emails.
 You can also test your email code with tools like [Litmus](https://litmus.com/) or [HTML Email Check](https://www.htmlemailcheck.com/check/).

 --